arthurtee/HCI/README.md

 # HCI
 HCI AX Fooder Mobile App

+Instructions to run:

+  1) Project source code can be downloaded and imported to Android Studio

+  2) Project source code can be run directly from Android Studio.

-Source Code are located in https://github.com/arthurtee/HCI/tree/master/CardStackView-master/fooder
+  3) Working source code are located in HCI\CardStackView-master\fooder

 Implementation sources:
   1) Tinder like swipeable card view